NehaV7613/study_planner/README.md

 - Students can set study goals and track progress.
 - Faculty can assign schedules, post deadlines, and provide remarks on student progress.

+### 🤖 AI-Powered Personalized Study Planner
+- Generates customized study timetables based on student schedules, priorities, and deadlines.
+- Adapts based on study patterns and progress tracking.

-### 📂 Syllabus Management
+### 📂 Task & Deadline Management
+- Students can view upcoming deadlines posted by faculty.
+- Students can submit task completion proof files for faculty review.
+- Students can check the status of their submitted tasks (Pending/Reviewed).
-- Admins can upload and manage syllabus files.
+- Faculty can upload tasks and set deadlines for specific students or groups.

-### 🔔 Notifications
-- Alerts for upcoming deadlines and faculty-assigned tasks.
+- Faculty can review student submissions and track pending and reviewed tasks.
+- Admin can upload syllabus documents for students.

-## 🛠️ Tech Stack
+### 🛠️ Tech Stack
 - **Backend:** Django (Python)
 - **Database:** SQLite (default) - can be replaced with PostgreSQL/MySQL if needed
 - **Frontend:** Django Templates (HTML, CSS, Bootstrap)
+- **AI:** Integrated study planner for personalized schedules

 ## 📂 Project Structure
 ```